Canada Olympic Park: Canada's Sports Hall of Fame

+Climate

+Canada Olympic Park, much like the rest of the city of Calgary, experiences a dry monsoon-influenced humid continental climate (Koppen: Dwb), bordering very closely on a cold semi-arid climate (Koppen: BSk).
+It has warm summers and cold (but variable and occasionally mild), arid winters.

 Expansion plans

 On June 11, 2012, City Hall councillors voted against WinSport Canada's multimillion-dollar proposal to have some land at COP's base made into a "sprawling retail centre" by a vote of 9–5.
 However, WinSport has an option of redeveloping the land into smaller projects, over time, which can be "sustainable."